 - The iCloud Drive location can be selected while the app is open.

 - Using a downward swipe, select “More” (three dots).

 - Click on New Folder, give it a name like Scans, and then click on Done to finish.

-- Swipe down again to tap the three-dot More button, then select Scan Documents to activate the camera from your newly created Scans folder.
+- Swipe down again to tap the three-dot More button, then select Scan Documents on iPhone to activate the camera from your newly created Scans folder.

 - Hover the phone over the document until it is recognized by the Camera app.
 Text in the document is highlighted in blue.
 Assuming it takes a picture, the app has a shutter button for when it doesn’t.